soroel/alx-low_level_programming/README.md

-foundations of C programming language
+The basics of C programming language